CodeBulletin/Maze.Exe/README.md

 # Maze.Exe
-A simple maze generator with solutions and a way to play it
+A simple Maze game with Maze Genration Visualization